-- Aim for the count of 4 to start with and build up to 6 or 8 with more experience
+- Aim for the count of four to start with and build up to six or eight with more experience.

 Typically when we breathe, we don’t fully inhale or exhale, but this particular yoga breathing exercise focuses on the exhale.

-- Now, start to gradually increase the exhale – first by just 1 second, then 2 seconds, increasing it until it is up to double the length of the inhale
+- Now, start to gradually increase the exhale – first by just one second, then two seconds, increasing it until it is up to double the length of the inhale.

-- For example, if your natural inhale is 3 seconds, then maximise your exhale at 6 seconds
+- For example, if your natural inhale is three seconds, then maximise your exhale at six seconds.

 - Take care not to feel uncomfortable as this will actually have the adverse effect and is likely to make you feel stressed, instead of relaxed.

-Beginners to yoga are somewhat “let off the hook” a bit in the introductory yoga classes, as many do naturally forget to breathe when concentrating on learning the postures – it is a lot to take in!
+Beginners to yoga are given some time to learn in the introductory yoga classes.
+You may be forgiven if you forget to breathe when concentrating on learning the postures – it is a lot to take in!

-Don’t be surprised if your yoga teacher shouts “breathe” many times through the class, they will only be trying to remind you that it is important and a good habit to get into from the start of learning yoga.
+Don’t be surprised if your yoga teacher instructs you to “breathe” many times through the class.
+It will be a reminder for you that it is important and a good habit to get into from the start of learning yoga.

-However, it is also something that once you are a little rehearsed with the postures, you can then start to focus on introducing the yoga breathing exercises with movement of the postures.
+However, it is also something that once you are rehearsed with the postures, you can then start to focus on introducing the yoga breathing exercises with movement of the postures.